HaruWorldyt/HARU-RENAME-BOT/README.md

 * `FORCE_SUB` - Your Force Sub Channel Username Without @

-* `LOG_CHANNEL` - Bot Logs Sending Channel.
-If You Don't Need This To Remove This Variable In Your Server

 * `START_PIC` - Start Message Photo.
 You Don't Need This!
 Just Skip

 ## Botfather Commands